sophiehauritz/InventorySystem-RobotControl-ISv4Database/README.md

-# Inventory System & Robot Control
+# Inventory System & Robot Control & ISv4 - Database

 The assignment was to implement an **inventory and order management system** using an object-oriented approach and a **GUI with DataGrid controls**.